 Safety Organization Spotlight

-In order to highlight some of our partner organization that also focus on safety, the Safety Center has created this “Safety Organization Spotlight” page for the following organizations:
+In order to highlight some of our partner organizations that also focus on safety, the Safety Center has created this “Safety Organization Spotlight” page for the following organizations:

 Safekids.org has an extensive network of over 400 coalitions in the United States and partners in more than 30 countries with the expressed aim of working with families and communities to keep children safe.
 Consequently, a large portion of their work concentrates around the efforts to keep children safe from traffic injuries.